its-Aman/The-Bhagwat-Gita/README.md

 Online database for "The Bhagwat Gita"
   - Each chapter is in corrosponding JOSN file.
-  - Each JSON file contains array of object.
+  - Each JSON file contains chapter name and verses in that chapter.
-  - Each object contains verse.

 > ॐ नमः शिवाय